ThePhenomenon1/Tkinter-GUI/README.md

 Good to have mastered that namespace concept!
 This is fundamental in DevOps.

 The GUI coding principals are vital in helping us understand Synchronous and Asynchronous programming.
-The Shopping Cart functionality as well the Neural Network UI delivery on my ecommerce Boutique A.I.
+The Shopping Cart and Checkout functionality as well the Neural Network UI delivery on my ecommerce Boutique A.I.
 Assistant are powered partly by Asnchronous Programming in the form of AJAX - Asynchronous Javascript and XML.